The post How to Talk About Indian-Themed Mascots appeared first on Suit Up Maine.

 STATUS: The supplemental budget passed by the Legislature and signed into law by the governor includes funding to expand MaineCare to cover preventive, diagnostic, and restorative dental services to adults.
 That means that passing a law requiring funding isn’t necessary.

 Creating a consumer-owned utility for Maine.
-LD 1708, An Act To Create the Pine Tree Power Company, a Nonprofit Utility, To Deliver Lower Rates, Reliability and Local Control for Maine Energy Independence
+LD 1708, An Act To Create the Pine Tree Power Company, a Nonprofit Utility, To Deliver Lower Rates, Reliability and Local Control for Maine Energy Independence.

-creative—and timely.
+Of all the bills we have supported over the past four years, LD 1708 is by far one of the most creative—and timely.
 Creating a consumer-owned utility will accomplish what Maine’s investor-owned utilities will never do: Put control of Maine’s energy future in the hands of Mainers.
 Pine Tree Power would not only better position us to meet our climate and renewable energy goals, this endeavor would also provide Mainers with a more affordable, reliable electric utility.
 Read the full testimony.

 STATUS: The bill passed in initial votes in the House and Senate but hit a snag on the last day of the session.
 Legislators will resume debate when the Legislature reconvenes June 30.